hashicorp-modules/tls-private-key/README.md

 # TLS Private Key Terraform Module

+- Generates a secure RSA or ECDAS private key private key
+- Encodes the private key as PEM
-Generates a secure RSA or ECDAS private key, encodes it as PEM, downloads it locally, and updates the local key file permission to 0600.
+- Downloads the private locally and updates the local key file permission to 0600
+- Creates an AWS SSH keypair

 ## Environment Variables